On average, your neighbors pay $113 a month.See Your Rates

 Dallas, Texas sits in the middle of a spiderweb of highways crisscrossing the city.
 With Interstates, 20, 30, 35, 45, and 635, plus state highways, there are many miles of road and many places to go.
 That means finding affordable car insurance is an important consideration.

 How much is car insurance in Dallas, TX?
-Premiums have been rising steadily for years and now insurance rates in Dallas are higher than both the state and national average.
+Premiums have been rising steadily for years and now insurance rates in Dallas are more expensive than both the state and national average.
 The average cost of car insurance in Dallas is $1,329 per year for men and $1,383 for women.
 Dallas drivers pay nearly double the annual amount paid for average auto insurance in Texas.
 The average cost of auto insurance in Texas is $934.22 per year.
 The national average cost is $889.01.

 Prices will vary depending on your driving record and the total number of claims filed in your zip code.